 Healthcare organizations are embracing the many advantages of cloud computing, including its scalability, cost-efficiency, and flexibility.
-The cloud makes file storage and sharing easy and convenient.
+While the cloud makes file storage and sharing easy and convenient, its security risks are numerous enough to have given rise to the CASB category.
 Before implementing a solution, however, it’s important to understand how industry regulations impact cloud adoption — and what to look for when selecting a cloud-storage service provider.
 For healthcare organizations, HIPAA-HITECH compliance can be a major deciding factor.

 We’ve compiled the top 5 most popular cloud storage services that are HIPAA compliant.
 Before we go into those, let’s first take a look at how HIPAA-HITECH applies to cloud storage software.